Optimality in self-organized molecular sorting

 Along with the residence time $\bar T$, which is a property of the stationary state, we considered also the characteristic adaptation time $T_\mathrm{ad}$ needed by the membrane system to approach the stationary state after the sudden onset of a nonzero external stimulus.
 Numerical simulations show that $T_\mathrm{ad}$ is directly correlated to $\bar T$ (see SM).
 Therefore, parameter values that correspond to optimal sorting in the stationary state are also those that provide faster response to changing environmental signals.

 \paragraph{Comparison with experimental data} It is interesting to check how experimental data compare with our general physical theory.
-Low-density lipoprotein (LDL) bind to LDL receptor proteins on the plasma membrane, diffuse laterally, aggregate and are internalized in endocytic vesicles~\cite{GWB81,MN08}.
+Low-density lipoproteins (LDL) bind to LDL receptors (LDLR) on the plasma membrane in a 1:1 ratio, diffuse laterally, aggregate and are internalized in endocytic vesicles (see Refs.~\onlinecite{GWB81}, \onlinecite{MN08} and SM, which includes additional Refs.~\onlinecite{Gil76,BG86,HPH+00,Sch16,IPM86,EBV+04,OSW+19,WW14,KCT+18,Mod06,Lin98,DKL+07,DVC+11,ASB+15,KBJ83,WS81,Mea83}).
 They provide a convenient experimental system whose behavior can be compared with the theory.
-We performed experiments of endocytic sorting of LDL on primary human endothelial cells maintained in a stationary state under constant nutrients uptake (see~\cite{MCP+16} and SM for details).
-LDL particles tagged with green fluorescent molecules were employed.
+We performed experiments of endocytic sorting of LDL on primary human endothelial cells incubated with LDL particles for 1~hour prior to imaging to allow them to reach a stationary state (see~\cite{MCP+16} and SM for details).
+LDL particles tagged with Alexa Fluor 488 green fluorescent dye were employed (SM).
 The local density of fluorescently-tagged molecules was quantified using total internal reflection fluorescence (TIRF) microscopy (Fig.~\ref{fig:endocytosis}(a)), which allows to constrain the analysis to a thin layer of approximately $100\,\mathrm{nm}$ from the plasma membrane~\cite{PK18}.
 In these experimental conditions it was possible to observe a large number of endocytic events including the formation and detachment of LDL-enriched vesicles (Fig.~\ref{fig:endocytosis}(b,c)).
 Growing fluorescently-tagged domains were identified by automated image analysis.
-In order to fix the conversion factor between the total fluorescence intensity of a domain and its area we assumed that the typical fluorescence intensity reached by growing domains just before their extraction corresponded to the size of mature endocytic vesicles, $R_E \sim 100\,\mathrm{nm}$~\cite{KR18}.
+Assuming that LDL particles are distributed with approximately constant, uniform probability on the surface of sorting domains, and neglecting curvature corrections, the cumulative fluorescence intensity collected from a given domain is expected to be approximately proportional, in average, to the area of the domain.
+In order to fix the conversion factor, we assumed that the typical fluorescence intensity reached by growing domains just before their extraction corresponds to the size of mature endocytic vesicles, $R_E \sim 100\,\mathrm{nm}$~\cite{KR18}~(see~SM).
 Histograms of domain sizes (Fig.~\ref{fig:endocytosis}(d)) show an approximately linear dependence of the frequency density on domain size for radii $R<R_E$, compatibly with the behavior predicted by Eq.~(\ref{stat}).
 Assuming $\gamma(R)=0$ for ${R<R_E}$ and $\gamma(R)=\gamma_0$ for $R>R_E$, and fitting~$\gamma_0$, Eq.~(\ref{stat}) can be adapted to the experimental data also for $R>R_E$ (Fig.~\ref{fig:endocytosis}(d)).